Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 <a id="connector_playbooks"></a>
 ### "Connector" playbooks

-"Connector" playbooks are used by other logic apps in this solution to comunicate with Recorded Future backend API.
+"Connector" playbooks are used by other logic apps in this solution to communicate with Recorded Future backend API.

 <a id="RFI-CustomConnector"></a>

 ## RFI-CustomConnector

-This connector is used by other logic apps in this solution to comunicate with Recorded Future backend API.
+This connector is used by other logic apps in this solution to communicate with Recorded Future backend API.

 ### Depolyment